akoskm/akoskm.github.io/_posts/2016-09-16-lets-talk-about-bind.md

 };
 </code></pre>

-Browsing through dozens of examples I realized that <code>bind</code> is more extensively used where the code has conventional object-oriented design - which I've been avoiding altogether when it comes to JavaScript, and it pretty much explains why I had no idea how it compares to <code>call</code> and <code>apply</code>.
+Browsing through dozens of examples I saw that <code>bind</code> is more extensively used where the code has conventional object-oriented design - which I've been avoiding altogether when it comes to JavaScript, and it pretty much explains why I had no idea how it compares to <code>call</code> and <code>apply</code>.

-Do you have a specific scenario where <code>bind</code> is inevitable, or more approriate?
+Do you have a specific scenario where <code>bind</code> is inevitable, or more appropriate?
 Let me know in the comments!